This is a critical moment to take action for children’s rights. Stand with kids this Giving Tuesday.

 -Anonymous, Families Over Facilities Report

-Without safe foster care placements, and without the vital support of caseworkers and other child welfare professionals, LGBTQ youth often flee abuse in foster care only to face homelessness and sexual exploitation.
+Without safe foster placements, and without the vital support of caseworkers and other child welfare professionals, LGBTQ youth often flee abuse in the foster system only to face homelessness and sexual exploitation.

-Despite studies that show placing children with caring family members, including grandparents or other kinship caregivers, gives them a better chance in life, and saves significant taxpayer dollars, less than half of the over 400,000 children in foster care are reunited with their families.
+Despite studies that show placing children with caring family members, including grandparents or other kinship caregivers, gives them a better chance in life, and saves significant taxpayer dollars, less than half of the over 400,000 children in the foster system are reunited with their families.

-The vast majority of children in foster care are not there because of abuse.
+The vast majority of children in the foster system are not there because of abuse.
 They are there because child welfare laws and practices conflate issues of poverty and neglect.
 Instead of being supported, families are unjustly separated, with children placed in strangers’ homes and institutions.

 Ending institutionalization is thoroughly achievable with policies that prioritize community and family-based support.
 States like Connecticut have made tremendous strides through increasing community services that keep children in homes with adults who love and care for them.